Trump Administration's 3 Biggest Ideas For Lowering Drug Prices

 "It's not going to lower drug prices," Mitchell says.
 "But it would probably help for patients to know that the drug they're getting costs $100,000."

-And finally, he wants to get rid of what he calls a "gag rule" in some PBM contracts that forbid pharmacists from telling patients if they can get their drug cheaper by going outside their insurance plan.
+And finally, he wants to get rid of what he calls a "gag rule" in some PBM contracts that forbid pharmacists to tell patients they can get their drug cheaper by going outside their insurance plan.

 "Note that there are a number of proposals they are suggesting that are controversial and will result in pitched battles," says Rodney Whitlock, vice president of health policy at ML Strategies, a lobbying firm.
 "That said, they sure are talking a good game and should be given deference that action will approach rhetoric."

-Azar, who came to HHS after a stint at president of the U.S. operations of the pharmaceutical giant Eli Lilly opened his talk by dispensing with the industry's long-embraced argument that high prices are necessary to pay for research into future cures.
+Azar, who came to HHS after a stint as president of the U.S. operations of the pharmaceutical giant Eli Lilly, opened his talk by dispensing with the industry's long-embraced argument that high prices are necessary to pay for research into future cures.

 "I've been a drug company executive.
 I know the tired talking points: the idea that if one penny disappears from pharma profit margins, American innovation will grind to a halt," Azar said.
 "I'm not interested in hearing those talking points anymore."